Obsession (Star Trek: The Original Series): Plot

-Chief Medical Officer Dr. McCoy, having reviewed the records of Kirk's previous encounter, confronts the captain over his obsession with the creature; as a young lieutenant, Kirk had hesitated in firing phasers at the creature, which subsequently killed half the Farragut crew.
-Though given a commendation for bravery, Kirk continues to blame himself for the deaths.
-Kirk maintains that the creature poses an urgent threat.
-Ensign Chekov interrupts to report that the cloud creature is moving away from the planet.
+Chief Medical Officer Dr. McCoy, having reviewed the records of Kirk's previous encounter, confronts the captain over his obsession with the gaseous Di-Kironium creature; as a young lieutenant, Kirk had hesitated in firing his own phaser at the creature, which subsequently killed half the Farragut crew, including Garrovick's father, who was the captain of that ship and Kirk's first service commander.
+Though given a commendation for bravery, Kirk continues to blame himself for their deaths.
+Kirk maintains that the creature poses an urgent threat, even yelling at Ensign Chekov.

+Chekov interrupts a discussion being held by Spock and McCoy with Kirk in his quarters concerning his obsession with the creature to report that the cloud creature is moving away from the planet.

-The Enterprise chases the creature until it turns around and advances on the ship.
-Kirk orders weapons to fire, which has no effect.
-The creature then passes through the shields and into the ventilation system.
+The Enterprise chases the creature at its maximum warp 8 but then reduces to warp 6 until it turns around and advances on the ship.
+Kirk orders the ship's phaser and photon torpedo weapons to fire, neither of which have effect.
+The creature then passes through the shields and into the ship's ventilation system.
 Spock points out to Kirk that, since the creature cannot be harmed with conventional weapons, the captain has nothing to regret about his earlier encounter.
-Determined to combat this illogical human guilt reaction, Spock is trying to convince Garrovick he did nothing wrong, when the creature emerges through a vent in Garrovick's room.
+Determined to combat this illogical human guilt reaction, Spock is trying to convince Garrovick he did nothing wrong when the creature emerges through a damaged vent in Garrovick's room.
 Spock, after forcing Garrovick to leave, tries to shut it out, and is enveloped, but his copper-based green blood repels it.
 Realizing that neither he nor Garrovick could have harmed the creature, Kirk orders the ensign to return to duty.